sddevelopment-be/penguin-pragmatic-patterns/.github/ISSUE_TEMPLATE/pattern-suggestion.md

 ## DCO agreement

-By submitting this pull request, I comply with the license in the [Developer Certificate of Origin](../../DCO.md).
+By submitting this pull request, I comply with the licence in the [Developer Certificate of Origin](../../DCO.md).
 Specifically, I acknowledge that the owner of this repository has the right to use my contribution as he/she sees fit.
 I will not take legal action against the owner or maintainer of this repository on the basis of copyright infringement.